“AirTags are an excellent way to keep track of your belongings, as they leverage the massive ecosystem of Find My products that Apple has built.”

 AirTags do look quite nice.
 They feature white plastic on the top, and a silver back with the Apple logo.
 That back is, perhaps surprisingly, removable, and under it you’ll find a coin cell battery that you can replace yourself.
 It’s a slightly un-Apple move, but a very welcome one, even though you won’t have to actually remove the back more than once a year or so.
 And it’s better than many other similar trackers, which don’t have a removable battery.

 Apple’s own AirTag holders are, of course, very nice — though they are a little expensive.
 I mostly used the AirTag Leather Key Ring, the most basic offering, which costs $35.
 That’s right, it’s more than the $29 AirTag itself.
-Most people will go the more rational route —.
+Most people will go the more rational route — on Amazon, I found a pack of four similar holders for $25.
 Even though I can’t speak to the quality of those, let’s be honest, they’re probably fine.
 Apple’s accessories, of course, are very high-quality — you just have to pay a lot for them.

 As you would expect from an Apple product, setting up an AirTag is simple.
 Naturally, you need an iPhone — running iOS 14.5 or later, in this case.
 Simply unwrap the device and pull out the plastic battery tag, and then place the device next to your iPhone.
 It should show up, just like a fresh pair of AirPods, after which you can connect it to your Apple ID, name it, and give it a little icon.
 Once you set it up, you’ll be able to see it in the new “Items” tab of the Find My app alongside everything else.